 - Godin, Seth.
 The Dip: A Little Book That Teaches You When to Quit (and When

 to Stick).
 Starting a project or working for a startup both require an

 - Lanier, Jaron.
 You Are Not a Gadget.
-This is the first book I read that
+This is the first book that made me

-made me think critically about technology, and led me down a path to
+think critically about technology, and led me down a path to considering

-considering programming as a career.
-An impassioned plea for building a
+programming as a career.
+An impassioned plea for a better internet.

 - Newport, Cal.
 So Good They Can’t Ignore You: Why Skills Trump Passion in the